Please click here if you do not see a Nav Frame at left

 our Sets For Sale board, to sell your set.
 For information about image hosting, click here.

-You can email your completed checklist and your photos to me, but be advised that I don't give free confidential answers - the answer will be given on the Q&A Bulletin Board.
+Be advised that I don't give free confidential answers - the answer will be given on the Q&A Bulletin Board.
 "When you email me, I own it."
 When you email me for a free mah-jongg set age evaluation, you thereby give me your implied consent to publish your descriptions and photos on this website.
 If that is not acceptable to you, then the age evaluation will not be free.
 Email to inquire about pricing.
 I give free information only in this public forum.

 "When you email me, I own it."
 When you email me for a free mah-jongg set age appraisal, you thereby give me your implied consent to publish your descriptions and photos on this website, and to use the photos in the FAQs if they depict some unusual feature.
 If that is not acceptable to you, then the evaluation will not be free.
 Email to inquire about pricing.
 I give free information only in this public forum.